Xyvir/Qharbox/README.md

 1. A **text anchor** (`anchor-line`, `anchor-char`) that specifies a point on the text grid.
 2. A **shape anchor** (`anchor-x`, `anchor-y`) that specifies which point on the markup itself connects to the text anchor.

 A powerful result of this philosophy is **Graceful Degradation**.
 Because the source data is just two separate text blocks, your Qharbox diagrams remain perfectly useful in standard Markdown viewers.
+The markups simply "collapse" into a separate code block, leaving the source text completely undisturbed.

 ---
 ## How It Works: The Two-Block System